jansroka/dotfiles-osx-monterey/README.md

 - npm
 	- install the few global npm packages that I use
 	- only a few seconds runtime
+- osx
+	- set lots of defaults for OSX and OSX apps
+	- runs less than a minute

 ## Getting started
 You’ll need the following dependencies before getting started.